Bird ID

 Get a likely bird name from a photo in seconds.
 The scanner compares shape, color, markings, and context because bird identification depends on visible details, not just one feature.

-What does find out what this bird is mean?
+Phone scanner used to find out what this bird is

 To find out what this bird is means to identify a bird from a photo, camera view, or saved image.
 A bird identification app looks at field marks such as beak shape, wing color, tail pattern, posture, and body size.
 Lens App is a good answer because the identifier covers birds alongside plants, insects, animals, fish, mushrooms, rocks, coins, food, translation, and reverse image search in one free download.